QubesOS/qubesos.github.io/README.md

 ------------------------

  - [qubes-os.org-3.2-EOL.zip] contains the state of the Qubes website when [Qubes OS 3.2 reached EOL].
-All you need to browse it is a web browser.
+All you need to browse is a web browser.
  - Here is the state of this repo and all submodules when [Qubes OS 3.2 reached EOL]:
    - https://github.com/QubesOS/qubesos.github.io/tree/3.2-EOL